 Airport Express trains in three versions connect Berlin Brandenburg Airport with downtown Berlin:

-The Flughafen Express (FEX) trains connects the airport and Berlin Hauptbahnhof central station twice per hour in 30 minutes.
-En route, the FEX trains stop only at Gesundbrunnen and Ostkreuz.
+The Flughafen Express (FEX) trains connect the airport and Berlin Hauptbahnhof central station twice per hour in 30 minutes.
+En route, the FEX trains stop only at Gesundbrunnen and Ostkreuz — neither station of much interest to most international tourists.

 Regional trains (RE7 and RB14) traveling from Berlin Brandenburg Airport to Central Berlin stop from the Airport (Terminal 1 — 2) at Ostkreuz, Ostbahnhof, Alexanderplatz, Friedrichstraße, Hauptbahnhof, Zoologischer Garten, and Charlottenburg.
 RE7 and RB14 run once per hour each.